marcelauliano/MitoHiFi/README.md

 MitoHiFi v3.2 will:

-(i) extract mito reads and assemble them with hifiasm (flag **-r**), or find the mito contigs among assembled contigs (flag **-c**)<br />
+(i) Extract mitochondrial reads and assemble them with hifiasm (using the -r flag) or identify mitochondrial contigs among assembled contigs (using the -c flag).

-(ii) indentify and separate NUMTS from real mitogenome contigs<br />
+(ii) Identify and separate NUMTS (Nuclear Mitochondrial DNA Sequences) from genuine mitogenome contigs.

-(iii) generate a circularized, non-redudant and annotated version of all the mitochondria variants present in your sample<br />
+(iii) Generate a circularized, non-redundant, and annotated version of all mitochondrial variants present in your sample.

-(iv) choose a representative as the final mitochondria genome assembly<br />
+(iv) Select a representative as the final mitochondrial genome assembly.

-(iv) plot annotation image and a reads coverage plot (if started with **-r**)
+(v) Plot an annotation image and a coverage plot of the reads (if initiated with the -r flag).

-See an image of the general MitoHiFi workflow here.
+You can view a diagram illustrating the general MitoHiFi workflow [here](./docs/Figure1.png).

 -----

 ## 2. Installation

-Bellow we describe the three different ways to install MitoHiFi
+Below, we describe the three different ways to install MitoHiFi.

-### 2.1 Using docker and singularity
+### 2.1 Using Docker and Singularity

-We have a docker container for MitoHiFi.
-Our docker container is built with GitHub Actions and can be pulled as follows:
+We provide a Docker container for MitoHiFi.
+The container is built using GitHub Actions and can be obtained by running the following command:

 ```
 docker pull ghcr.io/marcelauliano/mitohifi:master
 ```

-After pulling, one can execute it inside Docker, or if Docker is not available in your cluster computer, one can execute it through singularity.
-Different environments will require slighlty different singularity parameters, but a generic singularity command would be as follows:
+Once the container is pulled, you can execute MitoHiFi within [Docker](https://docs.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html).
+If Docker is not available on your cluster computer, you can use Singularity instead.
+Different environments may require slightly different Singularity parameters, but a generic Singularity command would be as follows:

 ```
 singularity exec --bind /path/to/container_directory:/path/to/container_directory docker://ghcr.io/marcelauliano/mitohifi:master mitohifi.py -h
 ```

-### 2.2 Conda: partially installing dependencies with conda
+### 2.2 Conda: Partially Installing Dependencies with Conda

-We *cannot* create a complete conda recipe for MitoHiFi because different dependencies need conflicting python versions that cannot coexist in the same conda environment.
-However, we have a partial conda recipe where most of the dependencies is installed, and then MitoFinder and/or MITOS must be installed outside of conda and put on the PATH before the run starts.
-Do the following:
+We are unable to create a complete Conda recipe for MitoHiFi due to conflicting Python versions required by different dependencies, making it impossible to coexist within the same Conda environment.
+However, we provide a partial Conda recipe that installs most of the dependencies.
+To complete the installation, follow these steps:

+1. Install MitoFinder and/or MITOS outside of Conda.
+2. Ensure MitoFinder and/or MITOS are added to the PATH before starting the run.
+Please note that MitoFinder and/or MITOS should be installed separately and made accessible via the PATH environment variable to ensure their proper integration with MitoHiFi.
+Once those are installed, do:
 ```
 #Clone MitoHiFi git repo
 git clone https://github.com/marcelauliano/MitoHiFi.git